KT-Emmani/SQL-PROJECT---UAE-USED-CARS-ANALYSIS/README.md

 Dataset can be found in Kaggle [download](https://www.kaggle.com/datasets/mohamedsaad254/uae-used-cars-analysis-full-project-v1-0)

 ### Tools Used
 SQL
 - Data Cleaning
 - Aggregation.
 - The use of CASE Statment to group the yearly mileage into High or Low.
-- Extracting of columns needed for the visualization.
+- Extracting of data in columns needed for the visualization.

 Power Bi
 - Visualization